 Then his blue eyes were ignited with a sort of feverish delight.
 “Don’t be afraid,” he said in a friendly tone as he moved closer.
 “I saw it just now.
 The way your hands moved.
 You want to know where you are, yes?”

-She continued to look at him but grew more puzzled as his excitement grew.
-Shion hesitated, then slowly signed: Who are you?
+She continued to look at him, but grew more puzzled as his excitement grew.
+Shion hesitated, then slowly signed,

 Shion lowered her gaze.
 For her, words had never carried sound nor power.
 Not once in her 20 years of life.

-Sensing her sadness, Shosei’s voice softened before he spoke again, placing a hand on her shoulder.
-“And yet, you have arrived here.
+Sensing her sadness, Shosei's voice softened before he spoke again, placing a hand on her shoulder.
+"And yet, you have arrived here.
 A prophetic verse in the flesh.
-The missing bridge in the Song of Creation.”
+You wield a silence that may save us all."

 He continued before she could formulate her thoughts and sign to him.
 “I implore you – let me record it all.
 Every flick of your wrist, every pause, every powerful gesture.
 All of it has meaning, even in your little finger.”
 His quill darted back to the scroll in his hand, poised and ready to begin scratching down the shapes of her signs.

-A deep frown etched across her features and she began to step backward carefully.
-Her entire life, she had existed in two states of social existence: being othered for her difference or being treated as an idiot.
+A deep frown etched across her features, and she began to step backward carefully.
+Throughout her life, she had existed in two states of social existence: being othered for her differences or being treated as a voiceless idiot.
 Certainly, she had wanted to be seen, recognized, and most importantly, heard, but not in this way.
 She had never felt like a lab specimen, pinned beneath a scholar’s gaze.

 His eyes met hers, showing a steady and sharp seriousness that sent a chill down her spine.
 “Be careful, Shion Takahashi.
 Your silence is not safe from those who would claim it.
 Without an understanding of your language, your words are the most easily mistranslated.”

-With those words, Shion felt comradery in another being for the first time in…ever.
+With those words, Shion felt camaraderie in another being for the first time in…ever.

 Please sign in to leave a comment.